LogicalContracts/LogicalEnglish/README.md

 TBD: TOC, number sections

 ## Initial sample of examples

-The following tax regulation fragments were indicated; original links and Tax-KB editor links below.
+The following tax regulation fragments were indicated by each project sponsor; original links and Tax-KB editor links below.

 ### LodgeIT